I have such memories of this old train station, from when I lived in Ann Arbor.

 We got to go up in the DeZwaan Windmill, which is an actual working mill, brought over from Holland over 50 years ago.
 I saw a lot of wooden shoes and missed the ones I remember buying years ago.

 Then it was time to catch lunch in downtown Holland.
+The sweet little diner looked picture perfect.

 There were lots of stools available at the counter.